 But we have come across natural evil before, although admittedly not on such an immediate and dramatic scale.
-Darwin's theory of natural selection charts a process of unparalleled brutality, haphazard in operation, and subject only to the vagaries of environment; and his analysis of the evolution of new species under such adverse conditions was sufficient to undermine its author's religious beliefs.
+Darwin's theory of natural selection charts a process of unparalleled brutality, haphazard in operation, and subject only to the vagaries of environment; and his analysis of the evolution of new species under such adverse conditions was sufficient to undermine Darwin's religious beliefs.
 William Paley, we recall, thought he could resolve the difficulty: the calamities that occur within the natural world may be construed as instances of the watch going wrong.
-But this is to miss Darwin's point: these cruelties are part and parcel of watch's mechanism.
-This is how the watch works - as he makes clear in a letter to Asa Gray: -
+But this is to miss Darwin's point: these cruelties are part and parcel of the mechanism of the watch.
+This is how the watch works - as he makes clear in a letter to Asa Gray:

 An innocent and good man stands under a tree and is killed by a flash of lightning.
 Do you believe (and I should really like to hear) that God designedly killed this man?
 Many and most persons do believe this; I can't and don't.
 If you believe so, do you believe that when a swallow snaps up a gnat that God designed that that particular swallow should snap up that particular gnat at that particular instant?
 I believe that the man and the gnat are in the same predicament.
-If the death of neither man nor gnat are designed, I see no reason to believe that their first birth or production should be necessarily designed.1 is the Nazi programme during the Second World War, known as the 'Holocaust', in which six million Jews perished - an act of such incomparable brutality that it has tended to obscure other examples of genocidal suffering: in Turkey (1915-1918: 1,500,000 Armenian deaths); in Bosnia-Herzegovina (1992-1995: 200,000 Muslim deaths); in Rwanda (1994: 500,000 Tutsi deaths) and most recently in the Dafur region of Western Sudan (from 2003: 450,000 deaths).
+If the death of neither man nor gnat are designed, I see no reason to believe that their first birth or production should be necessarily designed.2

+Natural evil lies outside human control but moral evil is the direct result of it.
+Here the suffering produced is a consequence of individual or collective action, i.e., killing, war, mental and physical torture etc. The classic example of this type of evil is the Nazi programme during the Second World War, known as the 'Holocaust', in which six-million Jews perished - an act of such incomparable brutality that it has tended to obscure other examples of genocidal suffering: in Turkey (1915-1918: 1,500,000 Armenian deaths); in Bosnia-Herzegovina (1992-1995: 200,000 Muslim deaths); in Rwanda (1994: 500,000 Tutsi deaths) and more recently in the Dafur region of Western Sudan (from 2003: 450,000 deaths).
 To these events we must add those in which the distinction between moral and non-moral evil is less clear-cut, in which human and non-human acts conspire to produce the resulting catastrophe.
 An example of this is cyclone Nargis that hit Burma in May 2008.
-Estimates put the number of dead or missing at over 140,000, a figure undoubtedly increased by the ruling military junta's reluctance to call in emergency aid.
+Estimates put the number of dead or missing at over 140,000: a figure undoubtedly increased by the reluctance of the ruling military junta to call in emergency aid.